 H.P.R.
 Kit Building

 This information was originally published on the Rocketry Online How-To Classroom Forum.
-I have published it here as well since it is not preserved well in the forums.
+I have published it here as well since ROL is now defunct.

 Lesson 0: Introduction